Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: PAC Analysis

 \section{PAC Analysis}

-In this section, we will show that the proposed algorithm is $\epsilon$-optimal policy for $K$ large enough.
-In order to prove the result, we first provide connections between the original constrained problem and the modified unconstrained problem.
-Then, we derive guarantees for the modified unconstrained problem.
-The guarantees for the unconstrained problem and its connection with the original constrained problem are then used to provide the overall result in this paper.
+In this section, we will show that the proposed algorithm gives an $\epsilon$-optimal policy for $K$ large enough.
+In order to prove the result, we first provide connections among the original problem \textbf{Original PCMDP}, the approximated problem \textbf{Approximated PCMDP} and modified unconstrained problem \textbf{Modified MDP}.
+Then, we derive the sub-linear result for \textbf{Modified MDP}.
+The main result can be derived by the guarantees for \textbf{Modified MDP} and its relation with \textbf{Original PCMDP} and \textbf{Approximated PCMDP}